bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

                 P Q R S T
 ```

 In practice, using a typical mirror field is a weak form of encryption.
-The
-same character of output is always produced for the same character of
+Given the same plaintext character as input, the same cyphertext character
-input, creating a pattern of output characters that hint towards those used
+is produced as output, creating a pattern and providing hints that an attacker
-for input.
+can use to derive the key.

 ```
                 A B C D E